silnrsi/font-kanchenjunga/documentation/source/resources.md

 ## Keyboarding and character set support

 This font does not include keyboards or other software for entering text.
-To type the symbols in this font use the keyboarding systems provided in your OS or use a separate utility.
+To type the symbols in this font, use the keyboarding systems provided in your OS or use a separate utility.
 SIL’s [Keyman](https://keyman.com/) is a cross-platform keyboarding system and one Kirat Rai keyboard is available:

 - [Kirat Rai Inscript keyboard](https://keyman.com/keyboards/kirat_rai_inscript)